nicolaimol/nicolaimol/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning backend programming in Java with Spring Boot framework, and frontend programming with React
-- 👨‍💻 I´m workgin as a teaching assistant in DATA 1700 Webprogramming at OsloMet
+- 👨‍💻 I´m workgin as a teaching assistant in [DATA 1700 Web Programming](https://student.oslomet.no/studier/-/studieinfo/emne/DATA1700/2020/HØST) at OsloMet
 - 📫 How to reach me: email me at s341833@oslomet.no && nicolai.molstad@gmail.com

 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=s341833" />